Getting Started

 Deployment with forge create --zksync

 The following commands make use of Foundry keystore instead of private keys.
-Learn how to create a keystore.
+Learn how to create a foundry keystore.

 forge create --zksync deploys smart contracts to ZKsync.